C-329 Properties and Applications of Tribological Coatings (full day)

 Depositing a coating is thus only part of the solution for a well performing tribological coating.
 How the coating interacts with the substrate is an important part of the equation, and how the substrate supports the coating is equally important.
 Surface engineering where both the coating and the substrate are designed to work together to provide an enhanced performance that neither is capable of producing by itself is the basic building block for a successful tribological coating.

 Many tribological coatings applications are discussed to give the student an awareness of the many successful applications for the different coatings.
-Coatings for metal cutting and forming, molding, bearings, pumps, and automotive parts are but a few of the successful applications in production today.Instructor: Allan Matthews, The University of Manchester - United Kingdom
+Coatings for metal cutting and forming, molding, bearings, pumps, and automotive parts are but a few of the successful applications in production today.Instructor: Dr. Allan Matthews, Professor of Surface Engineering and Tribology, The University of Manchester - United Kingdom

 Allan Matthews is a Fellow of the Royal Academy of Engineering and is Professor of Surface Engineering and Tribology in the School of Materials at the University of Manchester, UK.
 He is also Director of the BP-sponsored International Centre for Advanced Materials (ICAM).
 He spent his early career in the aerospace industry and carried out research into ion plating processes at the University of Salford before moving to the University of Hull, where he built up the Research Centre in Surface Engineering as Director for over 20 years.
 He moved the Centre to the University of Sheffield in 2003 and then to Manchester in 2016.
 His group researches plasma assisted processes, mostly for tribological coatings and diffusion treatments.
 He is Editor-in-Chief of the Elsevier journal Surface and Coatings Technology, a former member of the SVC Board of Directors and a former Chair of the British Vacuum Council and the AVS Advanced Surface Engineering Division Executive Committee.